-Diabetes is a chronic disease in which the body is unable to process the blood sugar.
-This could be because the pancreas does not produce enough insulin or because the body does not use it efficiently.
-This leads to high blood sugar level that can cause serious damage to the other organs in the body.
+Diabetes is a chronic disease in which the body is unable to process blood sugar.
+This could happen because the pancreas does not produce enough insulin or because the body does not use it efficiently.
+This leads to high blood sugar level that can cause serious damage to the other organs of the body.
 A lot of factors can lead to Diabetes.
 Apart from genes, lifestyle also plays a significant role in this metabolic disorder.
-Being overweight, living a sedentary life, having unhealthy food –all these increases the odds of having diabetes.
+Being overweight, living a sedentary life, having unhealthy food – all these factors increases the odds of having diabetes.

 There are many symptoms of diabetes.
 If you are suffering from any of these, consult your GP immediately.

 Since the body cannot efficiently utilize the energy, people suffering from diabetes feel severe fatigue.
-They feel listless and tired.
+They feel lethargic and tired.

 - Increased Thirst and Hunger

 People suffering from diabetes feel intense thirst and hunger.
 The cells in the body get depleted of their fluids because of high blood sugar levels.
 This makes diabetics feel thirsty.
 Also, the body cannot efficiently utilize the sugar in the blood for energy.
 This makes the patients feel hungry.

 The eyes are one of the first organs to suffer under the onslaught of diabetes.
 Cataract and glaucoma are common ailments for diabetics.
 Eyes lose their sight very quickly.
 If you experience a sudden dip in sight, get yourself checked.